 This research project investigates the emergence of hydromechanics in the context of water management systems from antiquity to the Middle Ages.

 Descriptions of heavenly realms and celestial topography can be traced back to the cultural milieu of Second Temple Judaism, which may have been influenced by Platonic and Neo-Platonic concepts.
 Cosmographic and cosmological ideas were further attested during Late Antiquity in Old and New Testament apocryphal writings and parabiblical compositions, such as the Book of the Secrets of Enoch (or 2 Enoch), Apocalypse of Abraham, Ascension of Isaiah, Third Baruch, Apocalypse of Paul, Apocalypse of the Virgin Mary, etc.), which survive in Slavonic recensions transmitted in the Byzantine Commonwealth.
 In some cases the Slavonic texts are the only surviving witnesses to the Semitic originals; otherwise they represent faithful reproductions of Greek (Byzantine) redactions.

-Based on the data given in Claudius Ptolemy’s Geography (2nd century CE), which contains information on more than 6,000 localities distributed over the then known world, the project investigates the genesis and transformation of geographical information in Antiquity.
-The aim is to gain insight into the methods used by ancient scientific geographers to systematize individual space data.
+Based on the data given in Claudius Ptolemy’s Geography (2nd century CE), which contains information on more than 6,000 localities distributed over the then known world, the project investigated the genesis and transformation of geographical information in Antiquity.
+The aim was to gain insight into the methods used by ancient scientific geographers to systematize individual space data.

-The project investigates the emergence and development of balance scales with variable arm-length of which the so-called Roman steelyard is the most well-known.
+The project investigated the emergence and development of balance scales with variable arm-length of which the so-called Roman steelyard is the most well-known.